AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

 * **RecurringExpense**:
     * A subclass of Expense class, extends the base Expense class to model expenses that repeat at regular intervals (weekly, monthly, yearly).
-    * Has additional parameters `frequency` (Weekly, Monthly, Yearly) to set the frequency of the recurring expense and `startDate` representing the date of the first recurring expense.
+    * Has additional parameters `frequency` (Weekly, Monthly, Yearly) to set the frequency of the recurring expense , `startDate` representing the date of the first recurring expense, and `lastProcesseddate` which shows the latest date a recurring expense is added into the `expenseList`.
 * **ExpenseList**:
     * Manages lists of regular and recurring expenses.
     * Handles operations such as adding, deleting, updating expenses, and managing budgets.
     * The `updateExpense` method takes a 1-based index and converts it to a 0-based index for ArrayList operations.
+    * Operates `addAllRecurringExpenses`, which calls upon `addRecurringExpenses(recurringExpense)`, where `addRecurringExpenses(recurringExpense)` adds recurring expense (of expense type) into `expenseList` by comparing the `lastProcesseddate` and `currentDate` and seeing the number of occurences between that time period based on the given frequency, for all the recurring expenses
 * **Parser**:
     * Reads and validates user input from the command line.
     * Parses user-provided details into structured data types.